konrad/annotation_helper_web_app/README.md

 If you load your GFF file into the IGB and click with the right mouse on a feature the pop-up menu should contain an option named "Reject" (or whatever you wrote in the "Name" field).
-Clicking this button should tell IGB to open the link for this specific feature an web browser.
+Clicking this button should tell IGB to open the link for this specific feature in a web browser.
 This set-up could be used for a workflow in which you assume that any feature that you do not reject is accepted.
 If you want to use a different workflow you can use a different URL pattern